pesalerno/Genomics-Intro-workshop/README.md

 NOTE: **The first step in any RADseq library is always demultiplexing.
 You are now picking out the barcode reads which are found at the beginning of your illumina read in order to separate them into the individual samples.
 You only need two things, the code that you will use, and a barcodes/samples file where you have BOTH barcodes (adapter and primer index) and the name you want you sample to be (otherwise the file name will be the barcode, which is zero informative for any human being).
 Naming the files in a smart way will save headaches down the line.
 Also, if you have repeated barcodes across different libraries, then not changing the names from the default barcode names will mix your samples eventually. **

 #####2.1.
-Adding the path for stacks in your bash profile

-##FINISH THIS SECTION
-The server needs to know which paths (directories) to look for when you run a program.
-Thus, you need to set up paths for specific programs that are not directly within your own home directory in the cluster/server.
-This file is hidden, but you can see it (and whatever is in it) by typing:

-	cat .bash_profile

-This command simply prints the document, but you cannot alter it.
-The reason it's invisible is so that it's a bit protected, because your paths are important!!
-To edit this file, write:

-	nano .bash_profile

-Now you can edit it.
-Add in a new line to your bash profile as follows:

-	PATH=$PATH:/opt/software/stacks-1.26/bin/

-Now it will know to search within that directory when you give it a given Stacks command.

-#####2.2.
 Setting up the barcodes files

 De-multiplexing is performed using the program [process_radtags](http://creskolab.uoregon.edu/stacks/comp/process_radtags.php) individually for each library within its directory (you can do it all at once, if barcodes are not the same, but let's do it separately for repetition and practice).

 Other than the raw data, we need only a single input file for this step, the barcodes file.
 This file has all the info to pick out the combinatorial barcodes from your raw sequence reads, and it will split them up by sample name, according to your file.
-I have made a [single](https://github.com/pesalerno/Genomics-Intro-workshop/tree/master/1-demultiplexing) one of these files, for you to build the other.
+I have written up a [single](https://github.com/pesalerno/Genomics-Intro-workshop/tree/master/1-demultiplexing) barcodes file, so you need to build the other.

 You can secure copy this file that is now on your git directory on your computer into your directory in the cluster:

 	scp barcodes-Stef-3.txt username@clustername:path/to/directory

 The barcodes file is a simple text-delimited file with first column being the unique adapter, second column being the primer index, and third being the final file name you want (ideally an individual sample code, and maybe a locality code as well, whatever is informative for you later down the pipeline).
 In this case, we have ***Locality_sampleID*** format for names (we only have three localities for this project).